FudaWiki/fudawiki-files/hanafuda/divination.md

 >When performing cartomancy to read another person's fortune, you must take in consideration their feelings and explain the cards to them in a gentle manner, especially if there are many bad cards that appeared.
 {.is-warning}

-# List of Known Methods and Card Meanings
+# Divination Methods and Card Meanings

 ## Nintendo Hana Cards Booklet
 40 cards of the deck are used, excluding the joker and the peony ![Icon for month 6](/hanafuda/icons/monthicon_6.png =20x) and bush clover ![Icon for month 7](/hanafuda/icons/monthicon_7.png =20x) suits.